MAJSTUDIO / MALMAL BLOCKPRINT

 Written by Kelly Maj.

-Last October I drove through the desert of Kutch on the back of a Royal Enfield searching for blockprinters that could realise the designs I’ve made back home.
-A few years ago I fell in love with the crafts of Kutch, and appreciate the artisans and their work so much that it motivated me to collaborate with them.
+Last October I drove through the desert of Kutch, India, on the back of a Royal Enfield motorcycle, searching for blockprinters that could realise the designs I’ve made back home.
+I fell in love with the crafts of Kutch a few years ago.
+The artisans and their work interested and inspired me so much that it motivated me to collaborate with them.

 THE BLOCKPRINT BROTHERS –

-When I drove into the village you directly notice the blockprint craft.
-Long pieces of blockprinted fabric are drying in the desert sun.
-After a earthquake in 2001, a large number of workshops were built in this village to encourage the artisans to keep their craft of ‘Block Printing’, alive.
-When we walked into the workshop of the three brothers they were standing in big concrete water tubs to wash some cloths.
-They had very friendly faces, and looked like hard workers.
+I drove into the village I immediately noticed the blockprint crafts.
+Long pieces of blockprinted fabrics, drying in the desert sun.
+After an earthquake in 2001, a large number of workshops were built in this village to encourage the artisans to keep their craft of ‘Block Printing’, alive.
+When I walked into the workshop of th e three brothers, for the first time, they were standing in big concrete water tubs to wash some cloths.
+They had very friendly faces and looked like hard workers.
 I was welcome to explain my designs to them and see if it was all possible.
-We couldnt speak fully english together but we seemed to understand eachother.
-We drank some chai from a dish and shared our phone numbers.
+We couldn’t speak fluently english together but we seemed to understand eachother.
+We drank some chai tea together, spoke a little and shared our phone numbers.
 Soon he was going to send me some pictures of the first printed results.